python-kasa/python-kasa/docs/source/library.md

-# Library API
+# Library usage

 ```{currentmodule} kasa
 ```
-The page contains all information about the library api:
+The page contains all information about the library usage:

 ```{toctree}
 :maxdepth: 2